Tuesday to Sunday from 10:00 am to 6:00 pm

 Guided Gallery Tours

-Every day, MAD's volunteer docent corps lead lively discussion-based visits to museum highlights; available on a first-come, first-served basis.
+MAD's volunteer docent corps lead lively discussion-based visits to museum highlights; available on a first-come, first-served basis.
 Tours last 45-60 minutes and are free with admission.
 Daily: 11:30 am and 3:00 pm.
 This does not apply to groups; groups need to make private tour reservations: Click here

-Groups of 10 or more may book private docent-led tours, lasting approximately 45 minutes.
-All groups of 10 or more visitors, whether docent-led or non-guided, must make a reservation in advance (docent-led tours need 30 days notice; non-guided tours need 7 days notice).
+Groups can book private docent-led tours, lasting approximately 60 minutes.
+All groups, whether docent-led or non-guided, must make a reservation in advance (docent-led tours need 30 days notice; non-guided tours need 7 days notice).
 Click here for more information or to book a tour.

 MADLab for K-12 School Groups